Shardion/nonsense/README.md

 ## Limitations

+- Requires to manually set up every single game that you want playing statuses for.
 - Discord release channels other than stable will not work.
 (It's OK, they're all identical now, since everything is an A/B test, anyways...)
 - I think that's it...?